realraghavgupta/GaanaExtractor/Readme.md

 Usage:

+0. Download the JAR file from the binaries folder.
 1. Retrieve the downloaded songs from your mobile and copy to a specific folder.
 Lets assume the folder structure to be 'C:\Gaana\Songs\' [Ways to do this coming soon..]
 2. Place the GaanaExtractor-<version>.jar in the parent folder 'C:\Gaana\'
 3. Open a command prompt and navigate to 'C:\Gaana\'